GowerCampbell/Software-Design/README.md

 - **Task Manager**: CLI + file storage
 - **MusicPlayer**: GUI + DB + audio + animation

-Use the diagrams to visualize structure.
+Use these types of diagrams to visualize your structure.
 Clone, explore, and extend your code to enhance your design skills.